wp-plugins/atcontent/readme.txt

 100 followers on AtContent = 1000x readers,
 100 followers on Facebook/Twitter = ~10 readers.

-Simply, install the plugin and connect your blog to AtContent.

 #### How AtContent Works ####

 1. Simply, install the plugin and connect your blog to AtContent in a couple of clicks.